Sawtaytoes/OneForm/everything-explained/validate-dynamic-groups-of-fields.md

 You're probably wondering why OneForm doesn't do this for you, I mean, it knows the field names of what went in, it should also know what's going out and translate those for you.

 Think about it like this.
 Each `personId` might have a single first and last name, but it could also contain multiple `phoneNumber` or `email` fields.
-How would OneForm know which fields are erroring if all `validate` returned was an error on `email`?
+How would OneForm know which fields are erroring if all `getErrorMessages` returned was an error on `email`?

 {% hint style="info" %}
 Instead of having 2 ways of naming fields when returning errors, OneForm keeps it explicit thanks to `reverseLookup`.